gyrdym/ml_linalg/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Implementation of both classes is hidden from the library's users.
 You can create a `Float32x4Vector` or a `Float64x2Vector` instance via [Vector](https://github.com/gyrdym/ml_linalg/blob/master/lib/vector.dart) factory (see examples below).

-&nbsp;&nbsp;&nbsp;&nbsp;The vectors are immutable - once created, the vector cannot be changed.
-All vector operations lead to creation of a new vector instance (of course, if an operation is supposed to return `Vector`).
+&nbsp;&nbsp;&nbsp;&nbsp;The vectors are immutable: once created, the vector cannot be changed.
+All the vector operations lead to creation of a new vector instance (of course, if an operation is supposed to return a `Vector`).

-&nbsp;&nbsp;&nbsp;&nbsp;Both classes implement `Iterable<double>` interface - so it's possible to use them as regular iterable collections.
+&nbsp;&nbsp;&nbsp;&nbsp;Both classes implement `Iterable<double>` interface, so it's possible to use them as regular iterable collections.

 &nbsp;&nbsp;&nbsp;&nbsp;It's possible to use vector instances as keys for `HashMap` and similar data structures